david-szabo-epam/spark-workshop/README.md

 and open it in a browser (It should be something like http://10.0.2.15:4040).

 Open the [Spark shell demo](./SparkShellDemo.md) documentation.

+For some of the examples to run successfully you will need files from this repository and place them in the fodler where you executed Spark.

 ## Run the Scala code